 Figure 23b.
-Fast Read Dual I/O (Previous instruction set M5-4=10, SPI Mode only) 32-Bit Address is required when the device is operating in 4-Byte Address Mode
+Fast Read Dual I/O (Previous instruction set M5-4=10, SPI Mode only)

-8.2.20 DTR Fast Read Dual I/O (BDh)
+9.2.20 DTR Fast Read Dual I/O (BDh)

-The DTR Fast Read Dual I/O (BDh) instruction allows for improved random access while maintaining two IO pins, IO0 and IO1.
+The DTR Fast Read Dual I/O (BDh) instruction allows for improved random access while maintaining two IO pins, IO_0 and IO_1 .
 It is similar to the Fast Read Dual Output (3Bh) instruction but with the capability to input the Address bits (A23/A31-0) two bits per clock.
 This reduced instruction overhead may allow for code execution (XIP) directly from the Dual SPI in some applications.